timothywarner/azure-windows-server-lab/README.md

 ### **Name:** Azure Windows Server Lab

 ### **Short Description:**
-Easily deploy an Azure-based lab to explore mixed-mode domain configurations with Windows Server 2022 and 2025 using Bicep and Azure best practices.
+Easily deploy an Azure-based lab to explore mixed-mode domain configurations with Windows Server 2022 and 2025 using Bicep, Template Specs, and Azure CLI.

 ### **Purpose:**
 - Provide an **MVP-ready** lab environment for Windows Server testing.
 - Support a **mixed-mode domain** with multiple Windows Server versions.
 - Enable **modular deployments** using **Bicep**.
+- Utilize **Template Specs** for reusable and versioned infrastructure.
 - Promote best practices in Azure architecture, GitHub workflows, and documentation.

 ### **Audience:**
 - IT Professionals
 - Developers
 - Educators
 - Enthusiasts

 ---